Illumina/NirvanaDocumentation/versioned_docs/version-3.14/introduction/covid19.md

 * protein domains

 :::tip SARS-CoV-2 Galaxy Project
-The allele frequencies used by Nirvana were provided by the [SARS-CoV-2 Galaxy Project](https://github.com/galaxyproject/SARS-CoV-2).
+The allele frequencies used by Illumina Annotator were provided by the [SARS-CoV-2 Galaxy Project](https://github.com/galaxyproject/SARS-CoV-2).
 This is an international effort that provides ongoing analysis of COVID-19 using Galaxy, BioConda, and public research infrastructures.
 :::

 ## Getting Nirvana

-If you don't have Nirvana already, please consult our [Getting Started](getting-started) page first.
+If you don't have Illumina Annotator already, please consult our [Getting Started](getting-started) page first.

 ## Downloading the COVID-19 data files

 Here's [a data zip file](https://illumina.github.io/NirvanaDocumentation/files/Covid19Data.zip) containing new gene models, reference, and external data sources for SARS-CoV-2:

-Just go to the directory that contains your Nirvana `Data` directory.
+Just go to the directory that contains your Illumina Annotator `Data` directory.

 ```bash
 cd ~/Nirvana